 I was studying for the opportunities that engineering can bring but not for the sake of learning.
 I only wanted success — whatever that means.

 For students, it is understandable to think you are special.
-But there is a quality which separates a Raju, a Farhan, and a Chatur from a Rancho – it is the desire for excellence.
-Just like his mantra, “Pursue excellence and success will follow”.
+But there is a quality that separates a Raju, a Farhan, and a Chatur from a Rancho — it is the desire for excellence.
+Just like his mantra, “Pursue excellence and success will follow.”